nikhilbadyal/learn-git/GitCommands.md

 |--graph| Display an ASCII graph of the branch and merge history beside the log output.|
 |--pretty| Show commits in an alternate format.
 Option values include oneline, short,full, fuller, and format (where you specify your own format).|
 |--oneline| Shorthand for --pretty=oneline --abbrev-commit used together.|

+21.`git commit --ammend`- One of the common undos takes place when you commit too early and possibly forget to add some files, or you mess up your commit message.
+If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option